USC-NSL/miniNExT/README.md

 MiniNExT (_Mininet ExTended_) is an extension layer that makes it easier to build complex networks in [Mininet](http://www.mininet.org).

+**MiniNExT does not currently support the latest version of Mininet -- you must use version 2.1.0**

 MiniNExT includes building blocks that are used in many experimental networks, including:

 * Routing engines (Quagga and BIRD)